Frequently Asked Questions

 And finally, extensions!
 Orion has native support for Chrome/Firefox

-extensions.
-With Orion you will be able to literally one-click install your favorite extensions, without their authors
+extensions, the largest browser extensions ecosystem in the world.
+With Orion you will be able to literally one-click install your favorite extensions, without their

 Why use Orion instead of Chrome, Firefox or other